-- 6.3.5.2 States/International Organizations are also requested to make coordination with neighbouring FIRs to publish in the respective AIP the same coordinates for the Transfer of Control Points (TCP). - 6.3.6 For oceanic airspace, use of 50 NM lateral separation. - 6.3.6.1 RNAV 10 (designated and authorized as RNP 10) supports 50 NM lateral and 50 NM longitudinal distance based separation minima in oceanic or remote area airspace. - 6.3.6.2 States/International Organizations shall comply with this separation in order to maintain a safety flow of traffic and a separation harmonization with all FIRs of the CAR Region. - 6.3.7 For oceanic airspace, use of 30 NM longitudinal and lateral separation. - 6.3.7.1 RNP 4 supports 30 NM lateral and the 30 NM longitudinal distance based separation minima in oceanic or remote area airspace. - 6.3.7.2 States/International Organizations shall comply with this separation in order to maintain a safety flow of traffic and a separation harmonization with all FIR of the CAR Region.
+6.3.6 For oceanic airspace, use of 50 NM lateral separation.

+- 6.3.6.1 RNAV 10 (designated and authorized as RNP 10) supports 50 NM lateral and 50 NM longitudinal distance based separation minima in oceanic or remote area airspace. - 6.3.6.2 States/organizations shall comply with this separation in order to maintain a safety flow of traffic and a separation harmonization with all FIR of CAR and Central American Region.

+6.3.7 For oceanic airspace, use of 30 NM longitudinal and lateral separation.

+- 6.3.7.1 RNP 4 supports 30 NM lateral and the 30 NM longitudinal distance based separation minima in oceanic or remote area airspace. - 6.3.7.2 States/organizations shall comply with this separation in order to maintain a safety flow of traffic and a separation harmonization with all FIR of CAR and Central American Region.